SourcePointUSA/unity-sdk/README.md

 In Unity SDK version 2.3.3, the native Android SDK dependency was updated to version 7.8.3, so CMP SDK is now supported on Unity version 2022.3.0 and higher.
 This was done due to Java version upgrade as well as Gradle upgrade to version 7.5 in native Android SDK 7.8.2 which is a dependency of Unity SDK.
 However, we are able to build with Gradle v7.2 which is built-in in Unity 2022.3

-**_NOTE:_** If you use 2.3.3-3.0.0 versions of Unity SDK to build a project:
-* You need to use a custom template for Gradle, please refer to "Plugins\Android\mainTemplate.gradle", lines 41-43.

 ---

 # Instantiate consent UI